junxit/us-congress-bills-112/metadata.md

 - 2011-01-31 — Introduced in Senate
 - 2011-01-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2011-12-06 — Committee on Homeland Security and Governmental Affairs Subcommittee on Contracting Oversight.
+Hearings held.
+With printed Hearing: S.Hrg.
+112-547.
+- 2012-04-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2012-12-19 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2012-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 569.